 The Board of Trustees has an Investment Committee to assist the Board in the oversight of the University Company's investments.
-The Investment Committee approved the asset allocation of a globally diversified portfolio and selection of fund managers.
-The fund managers selected are required to manage the individual mandates within the prescribed investment guidelines.
+The Investment Committee approved the strategic asset allocation of a globally diversified portfolio.
+Fund managers are selected to manage the individual mandates within the prescribed investment guidelines.